Nursing FAQs

 I have a conviction on my record that I believe may prevent me from completing the Nursing Program.
 How do I find out for sure?

-A past felony or misdemeanor conviction may disqualify a student from completing the clinical/practicum requirements of a Health Science program and therefore, would not be able to complete the associated course and/or program.
+A past felony or misdemeanor conviction may disqualify a student from completing the clinical/practicum requirements of a Nursing program and therefore, would not be able to complete the associated course and/or program.
 Also, the student may be prohibited from taking a state licensure/certification exam.

 You may also choose to have a background check completed and have the results reviewed by a committee from the Nursing Department.

-The Ohio Board of Nursing also provides information in the "Criminal History Fact Sheet".
+The Ohio Board of Nursing also provides information in the "Criminal Fact Check".

 What hours will I be in attendance at school while enrolling in the Nursing Program?